 Raw Materials Suppliers

-Connecting to a customer’s process data via the Industrial IoT can give suppliers a window into the real-time consumption rates of the raw materials they provide.
+Connecting to a customer’s process data via the Industrial IoT provides value by giving suppliers a window into the real-time consumption rates of the raw materials they provide.
 This allows them to offer just-in-time deliveries, and coordinate their production with demand in real time.
 A well-known business model shows how the lack of communication between suppliers and producers can cause costly shortages and wasteful overruns.
 If the Industrial IoT is extended further to include customer order data, then the supply-production-delivery chain could be fully coordinated, with minimal waste and maximum profit.

 OEMs and Equipment Vendors